$15 Minimum Wage

 So until the government pays a living wage to our military, they shouldn’t debate what the private sector is doing.
 And you want to manage the cost of education…mandate that public universities lower tuition to keep in line with inflation (but that is another cartoon)

-26 Responses to “$15 Minimum Wage”
+26 responses to “$15 Minimum Wage”

-1. lisleman says:
+1. lisleman Avatar

 Very good point.
 I think the states should control this one.
 It is more of a local economy thing.
 San Francisco CA. vs. Dayton OH – big difference in cost of living.
 When was the last time the military got a raise?

-2. Binky says:
+2. Binky Avatar

 What about not taxing people who live below the poverty line?

-• Well they don’t pay taxes but I agree.
+Well they don’t pay taxes but I agree.
 If I am working a job at a salary that I can’t get above the minimum they shouldn’t take it out of their check just to give it back at the end of the year.

-3. G. B. Miller says:
+3. G. B. Miller Avatar

 The basic problem of raising the minimum wage to $15 is that most small businesses (the ones who really are the driving economic force nowadays) can’t afford such a huge spike to their labor costs.
 What the hysterical activists/union thugs/media purposely forget to mention is that when certain costs continue to go up, you can pass those certain costs on to the consumer for only so long, before excrement hits the fan.